misha-dig/TWINKLING_CHRISTMAS_LIGHT/Electronics design/Schematic and PCB version 1.0/README.md

 Our twinkling light with changing color of LED has two wire that able connect to power.

-So, I decided to build my circuit with H-Bridge LED driver for switching colour of LED.
+So, I decided to build my circuit with H-Bridge LED driver for switching colour of LED like changing direction of DC motor application circuit.